levanduy99/Java-Coding/README.md

 Write a function to find the longest common prefix string amongst an array of strings.

 If there is no common prefix, return an empty string `""`.

+9. To Lower Case

+Given a string `s`, return *the string after replacing every uppercase letter with the same lowercase letter.*

 ## Math
 1. Fizz Buzz